jennifersokolov/jennifersokolov/pages/home.md

 navtitle: Home
 tags:
   - nav
-image: /static/img/logo.png
+image: /static/img/logo.svg
-more text: Hello new section of text on the home page!
+more text: Hello new section of text on the home page! with even more text.
 ---
 # Welcome